 The problem with working on the weekends is that you likely won’t get the rest you need to survive the following week.
 An easy solution is to rest throughout the week.
 Don’t spend your weekdays pulling all-nighters.
 Some issues can wait to be handled until the weekend, and you will need to rest if you don’t want to burn out.
 Go home and get enough sleep instead of sitting at your desk and staring at the numbers.

 Being efficient isn’t always about spending time working on your start-up.
 Sometimes it involves doing other things to give your mind some time to relax.
 Hobbies are a great way to keep your mind engaged while letting you have some fun.
-You can go out and nurture a garden, or pick up a few board games for your family.
+You can go out and nurture a garden, try a new sport like rock climbing or play boardgames with your family.
 You can even do some volunteer work.
 Do whatever works for you and you’ll keep your mind engaged and get the rest you need.
 It also has the nice side-effect of letting you get back to work with fresh eyes.

 Freelancing can be hard work, making it tempting to sleep-in during the weekend.
 Resist that temptation.
 The moment you oversleep, you mess with your circadian rhythm and can result in lowered performance.
 That means that getting ten hours of sleep won’t necessarily get you ten hours of rest.
 You’ll end up groggy and unable to get anything done.
 Try not to get more than a couple of hours of extra sleep or better yet, take a nap in the middle of the day.